Interested in learning more? Book a consultation today.

 All breast implants will induce the formation of scar tissue around them (called a capsule) and, in some individuals, this can contract and become hard and painful and distort the shape of the breast.
 The rate of capsular contracture is around two percent.
 It is difficult to predict who will be affected by capsular contracture, at what time and to what extent.
 The average breast implants tend to last well over 10 years and in many patients a lifetime.
 All patients who undergo breast augmentation should accept that they may require further surgery at some stage either to release scar tissue or to remove or replace the implants.

-A consultation with Dr Rahdon costs $170.00; for a cosmetic procedure there is no rebate.
-The first consultation for breast augmentation masstopexy generally takes about one hour.
-A consultation with Dr Rahdon is always required prior to surgery to determine suitability and to decide on breast implant size, technique and placement etc. A deposit of $50 is required to confirm your initial appointment with Dr Rahdon.
+A consultation with Dr Rahdon costs $260; for a cosmetic procedure there is no rebate.
+The first consultation for breast augmentation mastopexy generally takes about one hour.
+A consultation with Dr Rahdon is always required prior to surgery to determine suitability and to decide on breast implant size, technique and placement etc. A deposit of $100 is required to confirm your initial appointment with Dr Rahdon.

-You will be required to complete a registration form for the clinic and your medical history will be reviewed.
-For those considering cosmetic surgery, Dr Rahdon will generally spend an hour discussing specific concerns as well as your possible procedural options.
+During your first consultation, Dr Rahdon will spend 45 minutes discussing specific concerns as well as your possible procedural options.
 Photographs will be taken and you will receive an information pack.
 In order to get the most from your consultation with Dr Rahdon, it is strongly recommended that you learn a little about the procedure and work out what result you are hoping to achieve before you meet with him.
 If you already have a date in mind for your surgery and are keen to proceed, this can be booked during your first consultation.

 For larger procedures, you will usually be encouraged to attend a second consultation (at no further cost).
 This allows time for you to consider all the information you have been given, prepare questions and conduct your own research.
 It also allows time for a cost estimate to be prepared and sent to you.
 A suitable date and time for your surgery will be organised and your breast implants will be ordered.